self-actuated/actuated.com/posts/2024-03-12-gpus-for-github-actions.md

 Their request for GPU support in actuated predated the hype around OpenAI, and was the catalyst for us doing this work.

+They told us how many issues they had keeping drivers in sync when trying to use self-hosted runners, and the security issues they ran into with mounting Docker sockets or running privileged containers in Kubernetes.

+With a microVM and actuated, you'll be able to test out different versions of drivers as you see fit, and know there will never be side-effects between builds.
+You can read more in [our FAQ](https://docs.actuated.dev/faq/) on how actuated differs from other solutions which rely on the poor isolation afforded by containers.
+Actuated is the closest you can get to a hosted runner, whilst having full access to your own hardware.

 I'll tell you a bit more about it, how to build your own workstation with commodity hardware, or where to rent a powerful bare-metal host with a capable GPU for less than 200 USD / mo that you can use with actuated.

 ### Available in early access